apache/calcite/site/_docs/reference.md

     |   agg(*) [ FILTER (WHERE condition) ]
 {% endhighlight %}

+where *agg* is one of the operators in the following table, or a user-defined aggregate function.

 If `FILTER` is present, the aggregate function only considers rows for which *condition* evaluates to TRUE.